Health Coach Training

 As our students near graduation, many choose to apply for our 6-month OSW Practicum Program, in which they gain experience providing coaching to OSW participants.

-Practicum trainees receive ongoing training and mentorship as they offer individual and group coaching, collecting their 50+ hours needed to sit for the NBHWC board certification exam.
-As they near exam time, our trainees are supported with exam prep and study time, and (as a thank you) we cover exam fees for our practicum participants.
+Practicum trainees receive ongoing training and mentorship as they offer individual and group coaching, collecting coaching sessions towards those needed to sit for the NBHWC board certification exam.
+As they near exam time, our trainees are supported with exam prep and study time, and (as a thank you) we cover part of exam fees for our practicum participants.

 Logistics: